ShaharBand/fluxly/docs/features.md

 ---

-## Extensible architecture
+## Extensible Architecture

 - Wrap workflows and nodes to add **logging, metrics, policies, integrations**.
 - Define a **base layer** for shared defaults and configuration.
 - Scale from **local scripts to production pipelines** with minimal rewrites.

 ---

-## Tested and type-checked
+## Tested and Type-Checked

 - Unit tests cover workflow behavior.
 - Continuous integration enforces **linting, type-checks, and formatting**.
 - Strong typing ensures **safe refactors** and long-term maintainability.